Shopify/checkout-sheet-kit-swift/README.md

     // Expired error: checkout session associated with provided checkoutURL is no longer available.
     // The provided message describes the error and may be logged and presented to the buyer. case checkoutExpired(message: String)

-    // Storefront configuration error: the storefront is configured in a way which is incompatible with the Checkout
-    // Sheet Kit.
-    case storefrontConfigurationError(message: String)
   }

   func checkoutDidClickLink(url: URL) {